chimkenu/COMP1511-tutorial/week02/README.md

 - Values may be changed after initialization
     - Can be done with: `variable_name = value;` _(no need to put the data type again)_
     - The value stored in a variable can be changed, however data type **cannot**.

+> [!caution] Make sure all your variables are sensibly named!
+> No "x" or "y" variables (unless provided in started code)
+> Should be considerably descriptive (e.g. length, PI)

 ### Data Types